Financial Disclaimer

 What Are the Rule of 72 and Rule of 90?

-The Rule of 72 answers the question most investors ask first: how many years does it take to double money?
+The Rule of 72 answers the question most investors come back to first: how many years does it take to double money?
 Divide 72 by the annual interest rate and the result is the answer.
 At 8% annual return, money doubles in roughly 9 years.
 At 6%, it takes about 12 years.
+The Rule of 90 extends this idea to tripling.
+Divide 90 by the annual return rate to figure out the approximate number of years to grow money three times over.
+At 9% return, that means 10 years to triple an investment.

 The Mathematics Behind the Rules